-35. There are numerous interpretative issues relating to the Supreme Court (SC) judgement on PF dated 28th February, 2019.
+- 36. There are numerous interpretative issues relating to the Supreme Court (SC) judgement on PF dated 28th February, 2019.
 As a matter of caution, the Company has made a provision on a prospective basis from the date of the SC order.
-The company will update its provision, on receiving further clarity on subject.

-36. During the year ended March 31, 2020; Naukri Internet Services Limited ("NISL"), wholly owned Subsidiary company, pursuant to its application to National Company Law Tribunal (NCLT) under section 66 of Companies Act, 2013 for extinguishing, cancelling and reduction of its 0.0001% compulsory redeemable preference shares ("CRPS") amounting to ₹ 340 crores invested by the company, has obtained the said approval; basis which NISL has reduced its capital and remitted ₹ 340 crore to the Company.

-37. During the year ended March 31, 2020 the Company had acquired 100% share capital of Highorbit Careers Pvt.
-Ltd. for an aggregate consideration of ₹ 808.25 Mn represented by ₹ 656.41 Mn & ₹ 151.84 Mn for Equity shares & compulsory convertible preference shares respectively.

-38. During the year ended March 31, 2020 the Company had sold its entire investment in Applect Learning systems private Limited to Aakash Educational Services Limited for an aggregate consideration of ₹ 145.39 Mn represented by ₹ 94.07 Mn & ₹ 51.32 Mn for Equity shares & compulsory convertible debentures respectively.

-39. The Company has set up an Alternative Investment Fund ("AIF") named Info Edge Venture Fund ("IEVF"), a trust Registered with Stock Exchange Board Of India ("SEBI") as Category II AIF, under the SEBI Alternative Investment Funds Regulations 2012.
-Subsequent to quarter ended December 31, 2019, Company has entered into a contribution agreement with Investment Manager namely Smartweb Internet Services Limited, its wholly owned subsidiary company and with IEVF trustees namely M/s Beacon Trusteeship Ltd, a Third Party Independent SEBI registered Debenture Trustee and has invested ₹ 100 crores in IEVF.
+The company will update its provision, on receiving further clarity on subject. - 37.
+During the previous year ended March 31, 2020; Naukri Internet Services Limited ("NISL"), wholly owned Subsidiary company, pursuant to its application to National Company Law Tribunal (NCLT) under section 66 of Companies Act, 2013 for extinguishing, cancelling and reduction of its 0.0001% compulsory redeemable preference shares ("CRPS") amounting to ₹ 340 crores invested by the company, has obtained the said approval; basis which NISL has reduced its capital and remitted ₹ 340 crore to the Company. - 38.
+During the previous year ended March 31, 2020 the Company had acquired 100% share capital of Highorbit Careers Pvt.
+Ltd. for an aggregate consideration of ₹ 808.25 Mn represented by ₹656.41 Mn & ₹ 151.84 Mn for Equity shares & compulsory convertible preference shares respectively. - 39.
+During the previous year ended March 31, 2020 the Company had sold its entire investment in Applect Learning systems private Limited to Aakash Educational Services Limited for an aggregate consideration of ₹ 145.39 Mn represented by ₹ 94.07 Mn & ₹ 51.32 Mn for Equity shares & compulsory convertible debentures respectively. - 40.
+During the previous year ended March 31, 2020, the Company has set up an Alternative Investment Fund ("AIF") named Info Edge Venture Fund ("IEVF"), a trust Registered with Stock Exchange Board Of India ("SEBI") as Category II AIF, under the SEBI Alternative Investment Funds Regulations 2012.
+Company had entered into a contribution agreement with Investment Manager namely Smartweb Internet Services Limited, its wholly owned subsidiary company and with IEVF trustees namely M/s Beacon Trusteeship Ltd, a Third Party Independent SEBI registered Debenture Trustee and had invested ₹ 100 crores in IEVF. - 41.
+The Social Security 2020 (Code), which received the President Assent on September 28, 2020 subsumes nine laws relating to social security retirement and employee benefits, including the Employees Provident Fund and Miscellaneous Provisions Act, 1952 and Payment of Gratuity Act, 1972.
+The effective date of the Code is yet to be notified.
+The Company will assess and record the impact of the Code, if any, when it comes into effect. - 42.
+Post Balance sheet date, Zomato Limited (formerly known as Zomato Private Limited and Zomato Media Private Limited), the joint venture company, has filed draft red herring prospectus with market regulator for initial public offer ("IPO") of its equity shares.
+The Board of Directors of the Company during their meeting on April 27, 2021, has, subject to statutory approvals, approved to participate in offer for sale ("OFS") as 'selling shareholder' to sell such number of shares as would aggregate upto ₹ 7,500 Mn. - 43.
+The Board of Directors in their meeting held on November 10, 2020 had approved the Scheme of Amalgamation between Info Edge (India) Limited (Transferee Company), and Highorbit Careers Private Limited (Transferor Company), the wholly owned subsidiary of the Transferee Company.
+Subsequently, the company obtained approval for the scheme from its shareholders and secured and unsecured creditors in their respective meetings held on April 12, 2021 as per directions by Hon'ble National Company Law Tribunal, New Delhi bench ("NCLT").
+The next hearing has been scheduled on July 8, 2021.
+The requisite accounting treatment and disclosure shall be made in due course in accordance with applicable IND AS.